 $8 million judgment affirmed.

-Judgment entered against defendants in a medical negligence action affirmed where jury returned a general verdict on multiple theories of liability; defendants did not submit special interrogatories, and thus, the appellate court had no way of knowing upon which of the acts of negligence alleged against the defendant doctor the jury based its verdict rendering any claim of error, on one of the theories, legally irrelevant.
+Medical negligence verdict affirmed in a case tried on multiple theories of liability.
+Defendants did not submit special interrogatories to the jury, and thus, the appellate court had no way of knowing upon which of the acts of negligence alleged against the defendant doctor the jury based its verdict which rendered the defense claim of error legally irrelevant.

 Browning v.
 Ektelon Division v.
 Williams